 Next time you steam up some shrimp, you might want to consider setting a few aside for your dog.
-Not only can dogs eat shrimp, but a few shrimp now and then may even offer them some health benefits.
+Not only can dogs eat shrimp, but a few pieces now and then may even offer them some health benefits.

-Can Dogs Eat Shrimp Raw?
+Can Dogs Eat Raw Shrimp?

 How Much Shrimp Can Dogs Eat?

-Consult your veterinarian or a veterinary nutritionist if you want to add shrimp or other shellfish to your dog’s diet on a regular basis, so they can offer you professional advice about the proper quantities for your dog and advise you of any potential health concerns.
+Consult your veterinarian or a veterinary nutritionist if you want to add shrimp or other shellfish to your dog’s diet on a regular basis.
+They can offer you professional advice about the proper quantities for your dog and advise you of any potential health concerns.
 Stop feeding shrimp if your dog shows symptoms of intestinal discomfort or illness, and call your vet if symptoms worsen.